ivorscott/saas-infra/dev/README.md

 ### Setup
 1. Create your own `terraform.tfvars` file in `dev/saas` & `dev/eks` (use the sample file).
-2. Create your own `ghcr-secret.yaml` file in manifests (use the [sample file](../sample.ghcr-secret.yaml)).
-3. Provision infrastructure for the dev environment:
+2. Provision infrastructure for the dev environment:

 ```bash
 cd dev